dessa-oss/atlas/documentation/STEPBYSTEPGUIDE.md

 This model consists of two steps:
 1. To increase value by 10
-2. To multiple this increased value by a given number
+2. To multiply this increased value by a given number

 In the end, this model outputs a multiplied value.